Artificial Intelligence Models

 - Generate structured data from text.

-- Do API request to SQL Semantic Layers (less prone for errors or hallucinating metric definitions).
+- Make API requests to SQL Semantic Layers (less prone to errors or hallucinating metric definitions).

-- Use different LLMs Agents to generate predictions into prediction markets and then spotcheck some of them with humans jurys.
-Apply evolutionary algorithms to improve the agents performance in prediction markets.
+- Use different LLM agents to generate predictions into prediction markets and then spot-check some of them with human juries.
+Apply evolutionary algorithms to improve the agents’ performance in prediction markets.

-- Generate Podcast with LLMs talking about a topic.
+- Generate podcasts with LLMs talking about a topic.
 Some great prompts:

 - Focus on the details.
 Don’t stay high level.
 Explain concisely.